Keith Fowler

 About Me

-I know that living out of alignment with one's values can be difficult and painful.
-I provide a safe and non-judgemental space to explore what is alive in you.
+I know that living out of alignment with your values can be difficult and painful.
+I provide a safe and non-judgmental space for you to explore what is true for you.

-I am a registered member of the College of Sexual and Relationship Therapists and abide by the Code of Ethics, I also carry full insurance.
+I am a registered member of the College of Sexual and Relationship Therapists and also the British Association for Counselling and Psychotherapy.

 Forget your perfect offering